 For now, this Javvarisi – Carrot Payasam won the hearts of the family, was simple enough to make, and satisfies those crazy after-meal sugar cravings (for the midnight cravings, there’s always dark chocolate :D) or even as offering / Naivedyam on a festival / occassion.
 I also made it without any ghee so that way weight watchers can also indulge in a bit.
+If you have a mild sweet tooth like us, you might also enjoy this Instant Pot Semiya Payasam (Vermicelli Kheer)

 End of the day ,my not-sago-loving-at-all family ended up enjoying a mildly sweet dessert.
 And I did a happy dance for one more alphabet got ticked off the list 🙂